werkbot/framewerk/.github/pull_request_template.md

 ### Git Flow
 - **DO NOT** delete "release/\*" or "hotfix/\*" branches after merging a PR.
 These are used to publish the next release, and they are deleted automatically.
 - "Squash and merge" is good on "feature/\*" into "develop"
-- "Create a merge commit" is good on "release/\*" or "hotfix/\*" into "master"
+- "Create a merge commit" is good on "release/\*" or "hotfix/\*" into "main"
 - With npm repositories, the version number **must** be incremented manually, before merging the release.